gildesmarais/website/_drafts/html2rss.md

 It's deployable without much hassle via Docker.
 It has a file-based application cache to prevent _hammering_ websites and deals with client-side HTTP cache headers.

+## Continuous Integration and Deployment

+Aside to having tests suite runs and automatic builds on any code changes, there's some more _magic_ going on: the CI/CD orchestrates the three components to build nicely together.

+A change in `html2rss-config`'s `master` branch triggers a test run.
+If it is successful, it updates `html2rss-web` to contain the latest configs from `html2rss-config`.
+This in turn triggers a rebuild of `html2rss-web`.
+A successful build is pushed as new docker image to Docker Hub.

+The server running a `html2rss-web` instance can then update the docker image.[^7]

 ## Get started and setup your instance

 If you have Docker installed: